Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Results and Analysis

-We also notices some undesired behavior among the grouped subwords:\ The current methods are limited in the polysemous situation and controling the desired semantic per group:\ For example, in the group of ``I'', while the desired semantic is the first person singular pronouns in different languages, the group mainly includes the single letter such as ``A'', ``B'', ``C'' on mLMs with $d=768$, as shown by \autoref{fig:ap:inspection} in Ap.~\ref{ap:inspection}, suggesting that future work is necessary to better handle such cases.
+We also notice that some words are not grouped based on desired semantics:\ The current methods are limited in the polysemous situation and controlling the desired semantic per group:\ For example, in the group of ``I'', while the desired semantic is the first person singular pronouns in different languages, the group mainly includes the single letter such as ``A'', ``B'', ``C'' on mLMs with $d=768$, as shown by \autoref{fig:ap:inspection} in Ap.~\ref{ap:inspection}, suggesting that future work is necessary to better handle such cases.